-(31) The Student Complaints Manager provides all parties involved in the investigation with a written statement detailing the outcome of the investigation and the reasons for the outcome, usually within five working days of the determination being finalised.
+(31) The Manager, Student Complaints and Appeals provides all parties involved in the investigation with a written statement detailing the outcome of the investigation and the reasons for the outcome, usually within five working days of the determination being finalised.

 (32) All parties are referred to appropriate internal and/or external avenues for appeal and provided with information about procedures and timelines for lodging an appeal.

 (33) Either party may appeal a determination under clause 29 within 20 working days of formal written notification of the outcome of the investigation.

 (34) Appeals should be submitted to the Manager, Student Complaints and Appeals on a Deakin University Student Complaint Appeal Form.